mauricio-alves/desafio-oak-tecnologia/README.md

 After two years of coding with frameworks and libraries, this was a challenge that made me remember my knowledge of React, Tailwind, and Vanilla Javascript methods.

+If you want to see the result online, please access this [deploy link](https://teste-oak-tecnologia.netlify.app/).

 ---

 # Desafio Oak Tecnologia